 Although not organically certified, we practice organic farming methods (organic fertilizers and amendments, compost, crop rotation, cover crops, herbal and homeopathic treatments for the animals.)
 We do not spray.
 For pest control, we use hens in the barn, ducks around the gardens, and sheep in the orchard, while also providing habitat for natural predators.
-In addition to forage obtained in our pastures and woods, our chickens and pigs get certified organic feed and our sheep get non-GMO hay.
+In addition to forage obtained in our pastures and woods, our animals get certified organic feed and our sheep get non-GMO hay.
 To protect our animals from predators, we use guard animals, electric fencing, and keeping them enclosed or near the house at night.

 The chickens and sheep are always being moved on pasture so their manure is spread that way.
 For the animals that spend some time inside, we use a compost bedding pack barn system based on sawdust.
 We tend it every 2-4 weeks depending on animal numbers and season.